icyTan/portfolio2019/src/pages/process.md

 Ideation involves exploring the problem space I just defined.
 Creating design artifacts, like feature lists and user flows, let me explore the touchpoints where my design will interact with users.

+![Example account creation user flow for a wellness mobile app](../images/process/userflow.png)

+I believe in making design artifacts to present the initial vision of the project to other designers, project managers, and developers.

-During this part of my process, an important lesson from [Jane Wong](https://medium.com/ssense-tech/designing-with-ambiguity-part-ii-design-doing-not-thinking-4065c07e7373) is to connect the dots but not all of them.
+An important lesson from [Jane Wong](https://medium.com/ssense-tech/designing-with-ambiguity-part-ii-design-doing-not-thinking-4065c07e7373) is to connect the dots but not all of them.

 >"There were times we went down rabbit holes and lost sight of the bigger picture in a frenzy of ideas.
 This could unnecessarily draw out any ideation phase, when sometimes the best action is to sum up your findings and carry on in a direction."

-![Example account creation user flow for a wellness mobile app](../images/process/userflow.png)

-I believe in making design artifacts to present the initial vision of the project to other designers, project managers, and developers.

 ![](../images/process/Prototyping.png)